Getting Started on Dog Training

 Optimal Environment + Favorite Treats = Happy Training

 Make it easier on your dog by starting the training in the friendliest environment for him or her, and then test it out in other areas when you have the behavior well established.
 Find a quiet, distraction-free space where your dog feels safe.
 Unless your dog has weight problems, start with small portions of his favorite training treats.
 These should be small, as not to over-feed your dog.
-You should also off-set the amount of food you feed with the amount of treats your dog gets.
+You should also off-set the amount of food you feed with the number of treats your dog gets.
 If obesity is already a problem, use affection alone as the reward for a job well done.

 The top imperative any dog trainer will offer is consistency!
 In the beginning, start by doing everything the same.
 Go to the same place, use the same treats.
-It helps if you use the favorite treats for training only, and no other time.
+It helps if you use the favorite treats for training only and no other time.
 When the behavior is correct, give the same treat and offer the same words (and tone) to say “good dog!”

 If you are working to train a dog to stop doing something, such as stop begging, you must always act with consistency.
 This means that when the dog begs, you never, ever reward the behavior with a bite off your plate.
 If a dog gets what he wants 1 time out of 100, it becomes worth it to her to keep trying.
 Your behavior can stop or reinforce your dog’s behavior.
 So, make sure the way you act is the same every time.

 Google or use a training book to find how to train your dog for the specific trick or behavior you want to start with.
 Do not select something complicated.
 Starting with “sit” is a good place to begin.
-If your dog knows that one, try lay down or circle (walking in a circle).
+If your dog knows that one, try to lay down or circle (walking in a circle).

 - Having a well thought out plan will make things go much more smoothly.

 - Decide on a specific amount of time to train.
-Generally five to ten minutes to start.
+Generally, five to ten minutes to start.

 - Have one command, such as “sit” you want to teach.

 If you are training your dog to sit, give her the “good girl!” and reward her even if she only begins to sit but doesn’t get her butt all the way to the ground.
-When you start, even those nearly-there’s are an accomplishment.
+When you start, even those nearly there’s are an accomplishment.

 Don’t physically force your dog.
 To learn to sit, try a hand signal and slightly move toward your dog with your body.
 Never grab him and force him into a sitting position.